 IAC/InterActive (IAC) Received its Third Buy in a Row

-After Wedbush and Piper Sandler gave IAC/InterActive (NASDAQ: IAC) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Jason Helfstein assigned a Buy rating to IAC/InterActive yesterday and set a price target of $210.00.
-The company’s shares closed last Monday at $188.59, close to its 52-week high of $197.00.
+After Wedbush and Piper Sandler gave IAC/InterActive (NASDAQ: IAC) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
+Analyst Brian Fitzgerald maintained a Buy rating on IAC/InterActive yesterday.
+The company’s shares closed last Tuesday at $198.65.

-According to TipRanks.com, Helfstein is a top 25 analyst with an average return of 45.4% and a 75.1% success rate.
-Helfstein covers the Technology sector, focusing on stocks such as Spotify Technology SA, Fiverr International, and Zillow Group Class C.
+According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 43.0% and a 82.1% success rate.
+Fitzgerald covers the Technology sector, focusing on stocks such as Uber Technologies, ANGI Homeservices, and LiveRamp Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for IAC/InterActive with a $189.53 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for IAC/InterActive with a $193.93 average price target, which is a 1.4% upside from current levels.
+In a report issued on January 11, Jefferies also maintained a Buy rating on the stock with a $225.00 price target.

 See today’s analyst top recommended stocks >>